 Well… Take a week off from the grind.
 You deserve it!
 Turn off your phone (even for part of the day) and immerse yourself in the beauty of nature, every day.
 It will revitalise you.
 And… you can do it, pretty much for free depending on where you choose to go.

-Whether you hang out in your garden, at the park, by the river, by the sea, up a mountain, or wherever the beauty of nature abounds, just get yourself there.
-And even if you have to take noisy kids with you – you can still enjoy the healing power of nature.
-Open your eyes and see, I mean really see.
-Open your heart and feel life.
-There is no greater remedy for a congested or stagnant mind than by simply experiencing the beauty of nature.
+Whether you hang out in your garden at home or at a park, or by a river, sea, or mountain; wherever the beauty of nature abounds… just get yourself there!
+Even if you have to take noisy children with you, you can still enjoy the healing power of nature.

 Nature is nourishing & healing

-Nature is a source of pleasure, beauty, life, truth, awe, inspiration, and belonging.
+Nature is a source of abundant pleasure.
 It ignites our imagination.
 It makes our hearts feel grateful.
 It brings our mind into the moment, quite naturally.
-And when we’re in the moment, we aren’t worrying about what has been, or what might be, we just are.
-We aren’t internalising our personal suffering, or the world’s suffering, we’re simply sensing our environment and appreciating what we’re directly experiencing of it.
+When we’re in the moment, we aren’t worrying about what has been, what might be… or what someone may think about us.

 Nature is beautiful

-Aside from providing us and other creatures with seemingly endless resources and possibilities, from which we are nourished and supported, nature is intrinsically beautiful.
-We are instinctively attracted to its mathematical structures.
-It is a provider of visual pleasure and equilibrium – it’s colours, lines, shapes, patterns, and forms are a constant source of delight and inspiration.
-Also, there exists in nature a vast spectrum of sounds, scents, textures, and tastes which are similarly captivating.
+Aside from providing us humans and other creatures with endless resources and possibilities, from which we are nourished and supported, nature is intrinsically beautiful.
+We are instinctively attracted to nature’s perfection.

 Nature is life